-These have not been pre-determined within the Local Plan allocation.
-Business uses may be suitable subject to employment land needs and take up during the plan period.

-Supporting local facilities are to be provided in support of either employment or alternative residential uses given the relative distance from the existing Whinfield neighbourhood, depending what is provided in the adjacent Barmpton Lane character area.
+Business uses may be suitable, subject to employment land needs and take up during the lifespan of the development, to be assessed as part of a review of the Local Plan.
+Supporting local facilities are to be provided in support of either employment or residential uses given the relative distance from the existing Whinfield neighbourhood, depending what facilities are provided in the adjacent Barmpton Lane character area'.